mcclatchy/sinclair/README.md

 For more information, refer to the documentation file in the main folder, sinclair-docs.htm.

-#On the origins of the name
+#Origins of the name

 The fine folks at the Chicago Tribune's news apps team named (one of their apps after Ida Tarbell)[http://tarbell.tribapps.com/], a muckraking journalist.
 It would be easy and wrong to assume this app is named after Upton Sinclair, author of "The Jungle."

-(The Miami Herald explored the long, strange history of the name Peter B. Sinclair)[http://www.miamiherald.com/2013/06/04/3431537/peter-b-sinclair-the-miami-herald.html] in a way that must be fully read to be appreciated.
+[The Miami Herald explored the long, strange history of the name Peter B. Sinclair](http://www.miamiherald.com/2013/06/04/3431537/peter-b-sinclair-the-miami-herald.html) in a way that must be fully read to be appreciated.